Panasonic cleans house with writedowns, sees $9.6 billion loss

-TOKYO Panasonic Corp (6752.T) said it will lose almost $10 billion (6 billion pounds) this business year as it cleans house of poorly performing operations, writing down billions of dollars of goodwill and assets in its mobile and energy units while its new boss readies for a fresh bout of restructuring.
+TOKYO Panasonic Corp said it will lose almost $10 billion (6 billion pounds) this business year as it cleans house of risky assets, writing down billions of dollars of goodwill and assets in its mobile and energy units while its new boss readies for a fresh bout of restructuring.

-Panasonic, founded in 1918, is heading for a fourth net loss in five years after forecasting on Wednesday a 765 billion yen ($9.6 billion) loss for the year to March, nearly matching last year's record net loss of 772 billion yen.
+Panasonic, founded in 1918, is heading for a fourth net loss in five years after forecasting a 765 billion yen (5.9 billion pounds) loss for the year to March, nearly matching a record net loss of 772 billion yen last business year.
 The result would boost its cumulative loss over five years to nearly $25 billion.

 Kazuhiro Tsuga, who became Panasonic's president this year, has promised a harsh revamp, to be unveiled by next March, that is expected to beat a path away from money-losing TVs and other consumer electronics.

-"We believe we have removed everything that posed a writedown risk," Panasonic's Chief Financial Officer Hideaki Kawai said.
+"We believe we have removed everything that posed a writedown risk," Panasonic's Chief Financial Officer Hideaki Kawai said at a news conference on Wednesday in Tokyo.

 The maker of Viera TVs, which had been projecting 50 billion yen in net profit in the year to next March, also cut its annual operating profit target to 140 billion yen from 260 billion yen.